What is A Mini-Excavator?

 Hydraulic breakers

-Newer hydraulic breakers come with long-stroke piston that increases energy transfer and reduces recoil.
+Newer hydraulic breakers come with a long-stroke piston that increases energy transfer and reduces recoil.

 Trench buckets

-The size of the buckets reach up to 72 inches, although most mini-excavator owners don’t need more than 48 inches.
-A quality trench bucket cost as much as $700 to $3000.
+The size of the buckets reaches up to 72 inches, although most mini-excavator owners don’t need more than 48 inches.
+A quality trench bucket costs as much as $700 to $3000.

 Grading Buckets

-Grading buckets are a perfect for job-sites where buckets with teeth are forbidden.
+Grading buckets are perfect for job sites where buckets with teeth are forbidden.
 Grading buckets can be used to add contours for better drainage.

-Grading buckets that come with a smooth lip can be used to back-fill, clean and level ditches.
-They can also be used for finish grading.
+Grading buckets that come with a smooth lip can be used to back-fill, clean, and level ditches.
+They can also be used for finishing grading.

 Tilting Buckets